-What a home gym actually is will be dependent on the user or consumer.
-For most, when they think of home gym, they think of a decked out basement or garage, but that’s not always the case.
+What a home gym actually is will depend on the user or consumer.
+Most people searching for a home gym might think of a decked out basement or garage, but that’s not always the case.
 Standard lifting equipment, elaborate machines, resistance-based machines, and even elastic bands are all technically forms of home gym equipment.
 If you’re using strength equipment at home to work out, then you’re technically utilizing a home gym; it just may not be in the form of the traditional definition or idea.

-- Best Home Gym Setup: Rogue W-4 Garage Gym
+- Best Home Gym Power Rack: Rogue RML-390F Monster Lite Rack

-- Best Beginner Home Gym: Marcy MWM-990 Home Gym
+- Best Weight Stack Home Gym: Marcy MWM-990 Home Gym

 - Best Apartment Gym: Bowflex PR1000